 We have worked with thousands of partners to successfully promote the passage of laws that strengthen civic freedoms, philanthropy, and public participation.

 We work alongside our partners to navigate evolving legal environments for civil society, philanthropy, and public participation, around the world.

-For over 25 years, we have worked closely with partners in more than 100 countries to promote civic freedoms and improve the legal environment for civil society.
+For 30 years, we have worked closely with partners in more than 100 countries to promote civic freedoms and improve the legal environment for civil society.
 Here are some of our proudest accomplishments: